-The stream dissemination topology of CliqueStream is a combination of tree and mesh structure.
-We exploit the proximity features of the eQuus clustered overlay described in Section 2.1 to form an efficient topology.
 Because the nodes in a single clique are close to each other, arbitrarily interconnecting them in a mesh does not incur any significant inefficiency in the network.
-Therefore, if at least one node in a clique receives the stream, other nodes in the same clique can form data-exchange partnerships as in CoolStreaming [20] and receive the channel.
-Therefore we need some mechanism to deliver the stream to at least one node in each clique that has some nodes trying to receive the stream.
-For each channel, a dissemination tree is formed including only one stable node from each participating clique.
+If at least one node in a clique receives the stream, other nodes in the same clique can form data-exchange partnerships as in Cool-Streaming [21] and receive the channel.
+Therefore, we need some mechanism to deliver the stream to at least one node in each clique that has some nodes trying to receive the stream.
+For each channel, a dissemination tree is formed including a single stable node from each participating clique.
 The source of the stream is at the root of the tree.
 The stream is pushed from the source to all the participating stable nodes.
 The tree-mesh topology for dissemination of a streaming channel is illustrated in Figure 1(c).
-The routing properties of the eQuus overlay are exploited to construct efficient dissemination trees for each channel.
-The following sub-section explains the tree formation protocol.
+The following sub-section explains the protocol for forming the transport overlay.